vanZandt7/intro-to-git/README.md

 - Adding multiple files of a certain type

-- Adding all files in directory (including hidden)
+- Adding all files

 - Removing files

-- Ignoring files [.gitignore]
+- Stating files to be ignored in [.gitignore].

 ---